Investing in Nanotechnology Stocks and Companies

-- MagForce (MF6:GR) – Injects iron oxide nanoparticles directly into tumors.
+- MagForce (MF6.DE) – Injects iron oxide nanoparticles directly into tumors.
 The particles generate heat within the tumor tissue, killing cancer cells.

-- Nanobiotix (NANO:FP) – Developed nanoparticles that interact with X-rays and maximize the effect of radiotherapy within tumor cells
+- Nanobiotix (NBTX) – Developed nanoparticles that interact with X-rays and maximize the effect of radiotherapy within tumor cells

-- Menlo Therapeutics (MNLO) – Previously known as Foamix, they’re targeting the dermatology industry with nano-emulsion foams.
+- VYNE Therapeutics (VYNE) – Previously known as Foamix, they’re targeting the dermatology industry with nano-emulsion foams.

 - NanoViricides (NNVC) – Develops “nanoviricides” that are designed to work by binding to and eliminating virus particles from the bloodstream, just as antibodies do, only potentially much better.
 We were skeptics then, and we’re skeptics now.

-Other nano drug delivery companies like Cerulean Pharma didn’t fare too well as they had to wind down their business after their lead drug – a nanoparticle formulation that targeted cancer tumors – failed in Phase 2 clinical trials.
+Other nano-drug delivery companies like Cerulean Pharma didn’t fare too well as they had to wind down their business after their lead drug – a nanoparticle formulation that targeted cancer tumors – failed in Phase 2 clinical trials.
 Ology Bioservices (previously known as Nanotherapeutics) was developing nanoparticles to make existing drugs more effective but has since pivoted into biomanufacturing.
 Selecta Biosciences is starting to see traction with their nano drug delivery platform after spinning wheels for a decade.
 Just be sure to mind the dilution.

 From rejuvenating your skin to helping you quit smoking, nanotechnology has many uses in healthcare aside from just drug delivery.
 Venture capitalists continue to fund nanotechnology healthcare startups in all areas of healthcare.
 A recent example would be Nanox, a startup that is reinventing medical imaging with a new x-ray machine powered by “a ‘chip’ of nano-scale structures – created using proprietary nanofabrication techniques.”
 (Update 08/21/2020: Nanox filed for an IPO.)
 Another exciting company to watch is Berkeley Lights and their nanofluidics platform that lets researchers quickly manipulate and measure cells at scale.
 We recently went from writing about Why is Berkeley Lights Stock Falling? to Why We’re Selling Berkeley Lights Stock.